IBM/universal-connectors/docs/available_plugins_2.md

 # Available Plug-ins
-Universal Connector uses plug-ins to connect the different datasources to Guardium.
+The universal connector uses plug-ins to connect the different data sources to Guardium.
 Below are all the available plug-ins, which are pre-developed and ready for use.

 Our latest product version for Guardium Data Protection is [11.5](../docs/Guardium%20Data%20Protection)